-A major announcement happened today: the publication of Homo naledi, a new species of the genus Homo found in the Dinaledi Chamber, in the Rising Star cave, South Africa.
+A major announcement happened on Sep 10th 2015: the publication of Homo naledi, a new species of the genus Homo found in the Dinaledi Chamber of the Rising Star cave, South Africa.

 ‘Naledi‘ is an African name that originates from the Sesotho tribe in southern Africa.
 It means ‘star‘.